qiufengyu21/DevOps-CM_Build/ITrust.md

 Configuring iTrust
 ----------------------------------

 Following are the detailed report regarding steps involved to configure iTrust application.
 We have also included lessons learned and issues we faced during the implementation.
+Ansible playbook to setup iTrust is available [here.](itrust-playbook.yml).

 1. **Steps to buid iTrust**